carnivuth/scripts/notes/pages/CREATE_OBSIDIAN_VAULT.md

-- script for creation of an empty obsidian vault with default configurations
+script for creation of an empty obsidian vault with default configurations
-- refactor of script
-- add option for git repo creation
-- add new plugins
-- support for updating config files

 - options
 - `--git`
 	- create a git repository with gitignore and first commit